gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/elaboration_order_handling_in_gnat.rst

 Although this is the most desirable option, it may be impractical and involve too much modification, especially in the case of complex legacy code.

-When faced with an elaboration circularity, the programmer should also consider the tactics given in the suggestions section of the circularity diagnostic.
+When faced with an elaboration circularity, you should also consider the tactics given in the suggestions section of the circularity diagnostic.
 Depending on the units involved in the circularity, their |with| clauses, purity, preelaborability, presence of elaboration-control pragmas and